deviodigital/boostbox/README.txt

 == Changelog ==

+= 2.1.0 =
+*   Added `PluginUpdateChecker` to serve plugin updates directly from GitHub instead of wp.org in `boostbox.php`

 = 2.0.1 =
 *   Added notice about potential disruption to plugin updates by Matthew Mullenweg and what our next steps will be in `boostbox.php`